-In this section, we’ll discuss all of the areas of hedgehog care, including diet and food, cleaning, and play and exercise.
+In this section, we’ll discuss all of the areas of hedgehog care, including diet and food, cleaning, play and exercise.

 Hedgehog Food and Diet

-Hedgehogs are insectivores, and in the wild, their diet is composed primarily of insects (thought they aren’t too picky and will each plenty of other foods).
+Hedgehogs are insectivores, and in the wild, their diet is composed primarily of insects (though, they aren’t too picky and will eat plenty of other foods).

 Bath and Grooming